conda/conda/docs/source/building/variants.rst

            - boost

-The result here is that the runtime numpy dependency will be pinned to ``>=(current boost 1.63.x version),<1.64``
+The result here is that the runtime boost dependency will be pinned to ``>=(current boost 1.63.x version),<1.64``

 Note that there are some packages that you should not use ``pin_run_as_build``